KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 This will generate a new project named **auth0-mobx-app** in the directory where you ran the command.
 This process is expected to take a few minutes.

 Now that you have generated your project, the ideal thing to do next is to install dependencies that you need in the course of developing your app.
-If you’re not in the directory of your MobX app yet, you can use this command to move into the directory:
+If you are not in the directory of your MobX app yet, use this command to move into the directory:

 ```bash
 cd auth0-mobx-app